Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 Below, we show pairs of graphs of results with large and small population sizes for comparison

 {{< centeredImage
-        src="/assets/content/model/graph5.png"
+        src="/assets/content/model/graph6.png"
-        alt="NBM average simulation (population=5000) without product, focussing on Meropenem resistance graph" caption="A graph of the average simulation results for a population of five thousand people, without the product over ten runs, focussing on Meropenem resistance graph" >}}
+        alt="NBM average simulation (population=5000) without product, focusing on Meropenem resistance graph" caption="A graph of the average simulation results for a population of five thousand people, without the product over ten runs, focusing on Meropenem resistance graph" >}}

 Above is a graph showing the change of several variables over time, taking the average of 10 runs without the product in use.
 “Meropenem” refers to the number of patients carrying a pathogen with resistance to Meropenem.
 Only the first 100 time-steps are shown as the variables change only marginally after that.

 {{< centeredImage
-        src="/assets/content/model/graph6.png"
+        src="/assets/content/model/graph8.png"
-        alt="NBM average simulation (population=200) without product, focussing on Meropenem resistance graph" caption="A graph of the average simulation results for a population of two hundred people, without the product over ten runs, focussing on Meropenem resistance graph" >}}
+        alt="NBM average simulation (population=200) without product, focusing on Meropenem resistance graph" caption="A graph of the average simulation results for a population of two hundred people, without the product over ten runs, focusing on Meropenem resistance graph" >}}

 Above is a graph showing the change of several variables over time, when the population size was set to 200 and initially infected at 10, taking the average of 10 runs without the product in use.
 “Meropenem” refers to the number of patients carrying a pathogen with resistance to Meropenem.
 Only the first 100 time-steps are shown as the variables change only marginally after that.

 {{< centeredImage
-        src="/assets/content/model/graph7.png"
+        src="/assets/content/model/graph5.png"
-        alt="NBM average simulation (population=5000) with product, focussing on Meropenem resistance graph" caption="A graph of the average simulation results for a population of size five thousand people, with the product over ten runs, focussing on Meropenem resistance graph" >}}
+        alt="NBM average simulation (population=5000) with product, focusing on Meropenem resistance graph" caption="A graph of the average simulation results for a population of size five thousand people, with the product over ten runs, focusing on Meropenem resistance graph" >}}

 Above is a graph showing the change of several variables over time, taking the average of 10 runs with the product in use.
 “Meropenem” refers to the number of patients carrying a pathogen with resistance to Meropenem.
 Only the first 100 time-steps are shown as the variables change only marginally after that.

 {{< centeredImage
-        src="/assets/content/model/graph8.png"
+        src="/assets/content/model/graph7.png"
-        alt="NBM average simulation (population=200) with product, focussing on Meropenem resistance graph" caption="A graph of the average simulation results for a population of two hundred people, with the product over ten runs, focussing on Meropenem resistance graph" >}}
+        alt="NBM average simulation (population=200) with product, focusing on Meropenem resistance graph" caption="A graph of the average simulation results for a population of two hundred people, with the product over ten runs, focusing on Meropenem resistance graph" >}}

 Above is a graph showing the change of several variables over time, when the population size was set to 200 and initially infected at 10, taking the average of with the product in use.
 “Meropenem” refers to the number of patients carrying a pathogen with resistance to Meropenem.
 Only the first 100 time-steps are shown as the variables change only marginally after that.